torvalds/linux/Documentation/vm/cleancache.rst

 Cleancache Performance Metrics
 ==============================

-If properly configured, monitoring of cleancache is done via debugfs in the `/sys/kernel/debug/cleancache` directory.
+If properly configured, monitoring of cleancache is done via defs in the `/sys/kernel/de/cleancache` directory.
 The effectiveness of cleancache can be measured (across all filesystems) with:

 ``succ_gets``